 He died February 3, 1853 age 85 years, having given his estate to a former manager.
 He lived in a room overlooking his property, gradually weakening in old age.

-Source of Information: Imperial Immigrants, Scottish Settlers in the Upper Ottawa Valley 1815-1840 by Micheal E Vance; Irish Immigrants in the Canadas, A New Approach by Bruce S Elliott; The Irish in Ontario: A Study of Rural History by Donald Haran Akenson; The Canadian Frontier 1534-1760 by William J Eccles; other personal studies.
+Source of Information: Imperial Immigrants, Scottish Settlers in the Upper Ottawa Valley 1815-1840 by Michael E Vance; Irish Immigrants in the Canadas, A New Approach by Bruce S Elliott; The Irish in Ontario: A Study of Rural History by Donald Haran Akenson; The Canadian Frontier 1534-1760 by William J Eccles; other personal studies.
 Irish Emigration and Canadian Settlement by Cecil J Houston and William J Smyth.
 Notes from The Glengarry Highlanders of Pioneer Settlements by Edwin Guillet; other history resources gathered from newspapers, books and online websites.